Skip to content

 The accuracy of OCR depends directly on the quality of your scan.
 The University of Illinois OCR best practices guide recommends:

-After OCR: next steps with your searchable PDF
+After OCR: next steps with the extracted text

 If you also need to understand how OCR works at a technical level and how to extract text directly, see our companion guide: OCR PDF — Extract Text from Scanned Documents.